psaravan/FileBrowserView/README.md

 What is it?
 ==============

-FileBrowserView is a powerful drop-in view for file/folder browser.
+FileBrowserView is a powerful drop-in view for file/folder browsing.
 Using it is as simple as adding the view to your fragment/activity and running your app.
 Note that the library is currently in active development (alpha) and is not yet fully functional.

 Contributions, feature requests and bug reports are welcome.